Most organisations in Victoria who care for children and young people are subject to the Reportable Conduct Scheme.

 - Residential facilities of boarding schools;

 - Other disability service providers that provide services for children, including those registered with the National Disability Insurance Scheme.

 - Approved education and care services (e.g. kindergartens, after hours care services);

 - Children’s services (e.g. occasional care providers); and

 - Statutory bodies that have responsibility for children, such as public museums and galleries.

-The reportable conduct scheme will require organisations with a high level of responsibility for children to:
+The reportable conduct scheme requires these organisations to:

 - Ensure that the person in a relevant position of authority (such as the Chief Executive Officer) in the organisation is made aware of and reports any allegation of reportable conduct made against a worker or volunteer to the Commission for Children and Young People.
 In all circumstances, allegations of criminal conduct must be reported to Victoria Police as the first priority.

 - Ensure an appropriate independent investigation of the allegation is undertaken.